cpt1020/Data-Mining-Project3/README.md

 # Data Mining Project 3

-This is a homework of Data Mining course (Fall 2022) at NCKU.
+This is a homework of Data Mining course Fall 2022 @ NCKU.

 ## Algorithms Implemented